zxrepo/tbblue/docs/extra-hw/rpi/PIreadme.txt

-Using the Next with the PI accelerator with Raspibian/DietPI not Bare Metal
+Using the Next with the PI accelerator with Raspibian/NextPI not Bare Metal
 ===========================================================================

-by Mr Tim Gilberts, Mr Darren D. Rimron-Soutter (another Barry boy...
+by Mr Tim Gilberts, Mr Darran (D. Xalior) Rimron-Soutter (another Barry boy...
 ExPat) major contributions from emook - Mr David Saphier

 V0p3 Alpha